Tax Compliance Management Systems for Charities and Trade Organizations in Germany

 And implementing a system is also highly recommended.
 After all, every step towards an individual tax compliance management system helps to counter the German tax authorities with good arguments in the event of a breach of tax regulations, thus avoiding tax liability or even averting criminal tax proceedings.

 We will gladly help you play by the rules of German tax law and keep your organization fully compliant.
 We will be happy to draft suitable tax guidelines tailored to your organization or even accompany you on the way to a comprehensive tax compliance management system.
 With a total of well over 100 years of experience in advising nonprofit organizations, our team of attorneys and tax advisors is the right choice for you.

 Do you want to ensure that your organization is always in compliance with German tax regulations?
 Do you want to set up a tax compliance management system to avoid personal liability and the loss of your organization's tax-exempt status?
-Your contact persons for all your tax compliance questions are Attorney Johannes Fein (Certified Specialist for Tax Law) and Attorney Alexander Vielwerth.
+Your contact person for all your tax compliance questions is Attorney Johannes Fein (Certified Specialist for Tax Law).
 Please do not hesitate to contact us and we will be delighted to assist.
 The easiest way to reach us is by e-mail (firstname.lastname@example.org) or by phone (+49 69 76 75 77 80).